 A kitchen cooktop (also called a range or stovetop) is a key part of any household, allowing you to cook most types of food.
 Today’s market contains a massive range of cooktops to choose from, but they boil down to three basic choices: induction, electric or gas.

 While gas cooktops have long been considered the choice of professional chefs and budding MasterChefs, replacing gas appliances with efficient electric appliances may save households money.
-Note that cooktops are required by law to be installed by a licensed and qualified professional.
+It's also important to note that cooktops are required by law to be installed by a licensed and qualified professional.

 Should I get a gas, electric or induction cooktop?